Tamils: Medicine

 Siddha medicine is a form of traditional medicine originating from the Tamils and is one of the oldest systems of medicine in India.
 The word literally means perfection in Tamil and the system focuses on wholesome treatment based on various factors.
 As per Tamil tradition, the knowledge of Siddha medicine came from Shiva, which was passed on to 18 holy men known as Siddhar led by Agastya.
 The knowledge was then passed on orally and through palm leaf manuscripts to the later generations.
 Siddha practitioners believe that all objects including the human body is composed of five basic elements – earth, water, fire, air, sky which are present in food and other compounds, which is used as the basis for the drugs and other therapies.

 Tamils decorate their homes with colorful Kolams.

 Festivals

 Pongal is a major and multi-day harvest festival celebrated by Tamils in the month of Thai according to the Tamil solar calendar (usually falls on 14 or 15 January).
-Puthandu is known as Tamil New Year which marks the first day of year on the Tamil calendar and falls on in April every year on the Gregorian calendar.
+Puthandu is known as Tamil New Year which marks the first day of year on the Tamil calendar and falls in April every year on the Gregorian calendar.
 Other major festivals include Karthikai Deepam, Thaipusam, Panguni Uthiram, and Vaikasi Visakam.
 Aadi Perukku is a Tamil cultural festival celebrated in the Tamil month of Adi and the worship of Amman and Ayyanar deities are organized during the month in temples across Tamil Nadu with much fanfare.
 Other festivals celebrated include Ganesh Chaturthi, Navarathri, Deepavali, Eid al-Fitr and Christmas.